-Products includes an interface to a memory which stores a plurality of encrypted records (e.g., a encryption key pair (e.g., an associated RSA public key-secret key pair) and is encrypted with a first component of the associated asymmetric encryption key pair.
+200. On information and belief, the Gemalto server-side encryption resource-for example, the Gemalto SafeNet KeySecure cryptographic appliance-comprises an interface to a memory which stores a plurality of encrypted records (e.g., encrypted Gemalto SafeNet KeySecure-managed key records), each encrypted record having an associated asymmetric encryption key pair (e.g., an associated RSA/ECDHE asymmetric cryptographic key pair) and being encrypted with a first component (e.g., a private key component) of the associated asymmetric encryption key pair.